vecchioBlister/chalk/docs/Commands.md

 	?5+4
 will print the result `9` without assigning it.

-You can also use variables and `math` (python module) constants in your calculations.
+You can also use variables and `math` (python module) constants and functions in your calculations.

 #### Quick operands